brianarn/dotfiles/README.md

 If for some reason you want to install this yourself, feel free -- or I'll likely use this myself at some point.

+	# Clone the repo
 	git clone git://github.com/brianarn/dotfiles ~/.dotfiles
 	cd ~/.dotfiles

+	# Initialize the Git submodules (namely for Vim bundles)
+	git submodule update --init

+	# Set up symlinks
 	./install.sh

+	# Go back to where I was
 	if [[ $OLDPWD ]]; then cd $OLDPWD; fi

 ## Credits